Living on a Boat

 Mindset to liveaboard

 Lots to consider as to why you would choose a liveaboard lifestyle.
-You will probably be able to take a step forward or backward towards living on a boat if you question your motives carefully.
+You can probably step forward or backwards towards living on a boat if you question your motives carefully.

 Do you suffer from depression or a phobia if you sleep in closed or small spaces?
-Most of us who enjoy boating are not worried, they find sleeping in a small cabin great apart from sitting up in bed reading or getting in and out with a low ceiling.
+Most of us who enjoy boating is not worried; we find sleeping in a small cabin great, apart from sitting up in bed reading or getting in and out with a low ceiling.

-If the thought of living in a confined space frightens you or triggers an alarm in your head, proceed with caution.
-You can overcome natural fears with logical thoughts but if a fear of confined spaces turns you off, then think again if living on a boat is for you.
+If living in a confined space frightens you or triggers an alarm in your head, proceed with caution.
+You can overcome natural fears with logical thoughts, but if a fear of confined spaces turns you off, think again if living on a boat is for you.

 My answer “I can very happily dig a hole in the ground and sleep, so long as I am warm, have a good airflow, I am happy and snug.
 I don’t need so much space when I am sleeping”.